Aya Sofya Tombs

 Excavations here have uncovered parts of the Great Palace of Byzantium .
 The park was closed for restoration when we visited.

 This meticulously restored twin hamam dating to 1556 offers the most luxurious traditional bath experience in the Old City.
 Designed by...

 One of a growing number of İstanbul restaurants specialising in so-called Ottoman palace cuisine, Matbah offers dishes that were devised...

 Aya Sofya Meydanı 1 · interesting places nearby

 Aya Sofya information

-There are many important monuments in İstanbul, but this venerable structure – commissioned by the great Byzantine emperor Justinian, consecrated as a church in 537, converted to a mosque by Mehmet the Conqueror in 1453 and declared a museum by Atatürk in 1935 – surpasses the rest due to its innovative architectural form, rich history, religious importance and extraordinary beauty.
+There are many important monuments in İstanbul, but this venerable structure – which was commissioned by the great Byzantine emperor Justinian, consecrated as a church in 537, converted to a mosque by Mehmet the Conqueror in 1453 and declared a museum by Atatürk in 1935 – surpasses the rest due to its innovative architectural form, rich history, religious importance and extraordinary beauty.

 As you enter the building and walk into the inner narthex, look up to see a brilliant mosaic of Christ as Pantocrator (Ruler of All) above the third and largest door (the Imperial Door).
 Through this is the building's main space, famous for its dome, huge nave and gold mosaics.